 Will a life insurance company speak to my doctor about my depression, anxiety or mental illness?

-It is possible that a life insurance company will write to your GP, however it is not always the case.
+It is possible that a life insurance company will write to your GP as long as you consent to this, however it is not always the case.
 It would likely depend on the amount of information you can provide about your condition.
 If you are able to give clear information such as dates and types of medication then a life insurance company can often make a decision purely from the information you provide.